-IS and SS classes may pay Service Fees of up to 0.25% of average net assets to financial intermediaries or to Federated Shareholder Services Company (FSSC), a subsidiary of Federated Hermes, for providing services to shareholders and maintaining shareholder accounts.
+The SS class may pay Service Fees of up to 0.25% of average net assets to financial intermediaries or to Federated Shareholder Services Company (FSSC), a subsidiary of Federated Hermes, for providing services to shareholders and maintaining shareholder accounts.
 Intermediaries that receive Service Fees may include a company affiliated with management of Federated Hermes.
 If a financial intermediary receives Service Fees on an account, it is not eligible to also receive Account Administration Fees on that same account.